nuuuwan/news_lk3_data/README.md

 01.20 PM - Army troops have been deployed in various areas to conduct rescue operations and provide relief to those affected by severe flooding in low-lying regions around the rivers, caused by adverse weather conditions across the island.

 Troops have been deployed to Kiriella, Dehiowita, Moravaka, Thawalama, Thihagoda, and Neluwa areas.

-Additionally, the Army has established cooking facilities in the Malimbada and Salawa areas to provide meals for displaced individuals.

-As per the instructions of the Army Commander, Security Forces Commanders have been directed to ensure that troops maintain a state of readiness to respond promptly to any emergency situations and continue rescue operations as needed.

 ...